-Cobra sterndrive has a single oil cavity - all the oil in the upper and lower gearcase must be
+Cobra sterndrive has a single oil cavity - all the oil in the upper and lower gearcase must be drained at the

-of upper and lower gearcases, see our I need help page.
+lower gearcases, see our I need help page.

 For this job, you will need one flathead screwdriver